 The Company understands that the rating is based on, among other things, information furnished to DBRS Morningstar by the Company and information obtained by DBRS Morningstar from publicly available sources.
 The credit rating given to the Company's preferred shares by DBRS Morningstar is not a recommendation to buy, hold or sell such instruments since such rating does not comment as to market price or suitability for a particular investor.
-There is no assurance that any rating will remain in effect for any given period of time or that any rating will not be reversed or withdrawn entirely by a rating agency in the future if, in its judgment, circumstances so warrant.
+There is no assurance that the Company will continue to obtain a rating or any rating will remain in effect for any given period of time or that any rating will not be reversed or withdrawn entirely by a rating agency in the future if, in its judgment, circumstances so warrant.
 Credit ratings accorded to the Company's preferred shares may not reflect the potential impact of all risks on the value of such instruments, including risk related to market or other factors discussed in this Annual Information Form.